AlexandruDbr/Data-Visualization-portfolio/README.md

 ### [4.
 Covid-19 impact analysis](https://github.com/AlexandruDbr/Covid-19-analysis.git)
 [Visualize in Power BI service](https://app.powerbi.com/view?r=eyJrIjoiYTk2NjI0NGUtMmY3Ni00MDI3LTkxYjEtYzVkYmZhMTg2MjczIiwidCI6ImM5NGQ1YjE1LTQwOGMtNGE0Ny04MjU4LWJmMTQyNjU0Y2M3NyIsImMiOjl9)

-In this project I used a SQL view containing aggregated data by country related to COVID-19 from 01/01/2020 until 12/31/2023.
-The underlying dataset of view is from a NGO called “Our World in Data”, who collects and makes available various datasets responding to different global issues, such as global warming, Covid-19, earthquakes, etc. This project intends to answer a few questions which I found interesting with regards to the COVID-19 pandemic using Power BI, such as:
+In this project I used a SQL view containing aggregated data by country related to COVID-19 from 01/01/2020 to 12/31/2023.
+The underlying dataset of view is from a NGO called “Our World in Data”, which collects and makes available various datasets responding to different global issues, such as global warming, Covid-19, earthquakes, etc. This project intends to answer a few questions which I found interesting with regards to the COVID-19 pandemic using Power BI, such as:

-    Has vaccination significantly reduced the incidence rate of COVID-19 overall?

-    Which continents have an increased number of people over 69 years old?
+    Which continents have an increased number of people over 64 years old?

     Were these countries highly impacted compared to other countries with a smaller rate of seniors?

     How accessible were vaccines overall?
 Were the low income citizens provided the possibility of taking a vaccine shot?

-    What was the number of people vaccinated with at least 1 dose per continent?
+    What is the vaccination rate (with at least 1 dose) per continent, sub-regions?

 ### [5.
 Adventure Works Dashboard](https://github.com/AlexandruDbr/Adventure-Works-dashboard.git)